Joybabu8/OpenH/README.md

 # Instagram Video Downloader

 A simple web application that allows users to download videos from Instagram by providing the URL of the post.
+This tool is designed to be easy to use and efficient.

 ## Features